lehins/tutorials/Haskell/containers/containers.md

     ]
 ```

-As you can see above, there is no particular order to our data as we defined
+As you can see above, there is no particular order to our data as we defined it,
-it, which results in creation of a `Map` in _O(n*log n)_ time complexity, but if
+which results in creation of a `Map` in _O(n*log n)_ time complexity, but, if we
-we were sure ahead of time that our list was sorted and unique with respect to
+were sure ahead of time, that our list was sorted and unique with respect to the
-the first element of a tuple, it would be more efficient to use
+first element of a tuple, it would be more efficient to use `Map.fromAscList`,
-`Map.fromAsclist`, which would run in _O(n)_ complexity instead.
+which would run in _O(n)_ complexity instead.

 ### Operate on data.